 North Carolina Safer Syringe Initiative

 Welcome to the North Carolina Safer Syringe Initiative.
-Here you will be able to find information about existing syringe exchange programs in the state, resources for healthcare providers and law enforcement agencies, testing and treatment programs, details about the limited immunity provided under the syringe exchange law, and information for health departments, community-based organizations, and other agencies interested in starting their own exchanges.
-Please find an updating list of active programs and contact information below.
+Here you will be able to find information about existing syringe services programs in the state, resources for healthcare providers and law enforcement agencies, testing and treatment programs, details about the limited immunity provided under the syringe exchange law.

 North Carolina Safer Syringe Initiative Assistance

-As of July 11, 2016, North Carolina (S.L.
-2016-88) allows for the legal establishment of hypodermic syringe and needle exchange programs.
-Any governmental or nongovernmental organization “that promotes scientifically proven ways of mitigating health risks associated with drug use and other high risk behaviors” can start a syringe exchange program (SEP).
-The Division of Public Health and the Department of Health and Human Services do not operate syringe exchanges in North Carolina.
+As of July 11, 2016, North Carolina (G.S.
+90-113.27) allows for the legal establishment of hypodermic syringe and needle services programs.
+Any governmental or nongovernmental organization “that promotes scientifically proven ways of mitigating health risks associated with drug use and other high-risk behaviors” can start a syringe services program (SSP).
+The Division of Public Health and the Department of Health and Human Services do not operate syringe services programs in North Carolina.
+The Division of Public Health works in partnership with the North Carolina Harm Reduction Coalition to provide technical assistance to existing programs.

-Included in the law is a provision that protects SEP employees, volunteers, and participants from being charged with possession of syringes or other injection supplies, including those with residual amounts of controlled substances present, if obtained or returned to a SEP.
-SEP employees, volunteers and participants must provide written verification (including a participant card or other documentation) to be granted limited immunity.
+Included in the law is a provision that protects SSP employees, volunteers, and participants from being charged with possession of syringes or other injection supplies, including those with residual amounts of controlled substances present, if obtained or returned to a SSP.
+SSP employees, volunteers and participants must provide written verification (including a participant card or other documentation) to be granted limited immunity.

-Syringe exchange programs in North Carolina are required to provide the following services:
+Syringe services programs in North Carolina are required to provide the following services:

 - Syringe disposal

-- Distribution of clean syringes and injection supplies at no cost and in sufficient quantities to prevent sharing or reusing
+- Distribution of sterile syringes and new injection supplies at no cost and in sufficient quantities to prevent sharing or reusing

 - Site, personnel and equipment security, including annual written plans to police and/or sheriff’s departments within whose jurisdictions they operate